Fab Lab Surge and ABC News

 Inside a weapons conex that got some AC130 love – it looked like Swiss cheese it was so shot up

-Although the battle lasted for three days it was essentially over after the AC-130’s pounded the Taliban on the night of the 26th.
-On the morning of the 27th the surviving Taliban retreated into the basements under the mud huts which line the southern wall.
+Although the battle lasted for three days, it was essentially over after the AC-130s pounded the Taliban on the night of the 26th.
+On the morning of the 27th, the surviving Taliban retreated into the basements under the mud huts that line the southern wall.

-In order to drive the surviving band of die hard fighters out of the basement Dostum’s men flooded it.
-And when they did out popped Johnny Walker Lindh and another 80 or so surviving fighters.
-There are few absolutes in life but the death penalty for traitors to our great land is one of them.
-Lindh should have been hung a long time ago.
-In public.
-Nothing personal but the same principal applies here as it did to the murdering horse thieves in Lonesome Dove.
-Gus and Captain Call had to string up the group they caught which included their life-long friend Jake Spoon.
-The didn’t want to do it but they had to because it was their duty under their code.
-There are some things a man cannot tolerate if he is going to call himself a free man.
+Dostum’s men flooded the basement to drive the surviving band of die-hard fighters out.
+And when they did, out popped Johnny Walker Lindh and another 80 or so surviving fighters.
+There are few absolutes in life, but the death penalty for traitors to our great land is one of them.
+Lindh should have been hanged a long time ago in public.
+Nothing personal, but the same principle applies here as it did to the murdering horse thieves in Lonesome Dove.
+Gus and Captain Call had to string up the group they caught, which included their lifelong friend Jake Spoon.
+They didn’t want to do it, but they had to because it was their duty under their code.
+There are some things a man cannot tolerate if he calls himself a free man.
 Horse thieves and traitors are two of those things.
-Again this is not personal – I can understand the ennui which drove young Walker to Islam.
+Again, this is not personal – I can understand the ennui which drove young Walker to Islam.
 I can admire his courage and fortitude in leaving home at such a young age to venture into the northwest frontier of Pakistan alone.
-But he turned traitor and at that point all the understanding and empathy in the world is irrelevant.
-The issue becomes black and white.
-Just like a Panda.
+But he turned traitor, and at that point, all the understanding and empathy in the world are irrelevant.
+The issue becomes black and white, just like a Panda.

 Johnny Walker Lindh moments after being recaptured

-Picture taken after the battle which I lifted off the net along with Lindh’s pic.
-Apparently nobody knew the Taliban had an arms cache inside that portion of the fort because Gen Dostum used it to stable his horses.
+I lifted a picture taken after the battle from the net.
+Nobody knew the Taliban had an arms cache inside that portion of the fort because Gen Dostum used it to stable his horses.

 Travelling North: Salang Pass to Mazar-i-Sharif

 The northern regions of Afghanistan are the safest areas in the country.
-A majority of the population in these provinces are Tajik or Hazara and were not known for supporting the Taliban.
-We routinely travel in the north without body armor or rifles and have, on occasion, left the side arms at home out of respect for the local leaders and populace.
-All my trips into the north have terminated in the fabled city of Mazar-i-Shariff where our main client JICA (Japan International Cooperation Agency) has an office and several programs.
+A majority of the population in these provinces is Tajik or Hazara and was not known for supporting the Taliban.
+We routinely travel in the north without body armor or rifles and occasionally leave the side arms at home out of respect for the local leaders and populace.
+All my trips into the north have terminated in the fabled city of Mazar-i-Shariff, where our main client, JICA (Japan International Cooperation Agency), has an office and several programs.

 Shamali plain just north of Kabul

-In 2006 an American army convoy caused a fatal traffic accident where the roads above terminates inside Kabul.
-They opened fire on the crowd that gathered at the accident site sparking an entire day of rioting in Kabul.
-Unruly and agitated crowds are a staple at Afghan traffic accidents which occur frequently and tend to be gruesome given the speeds at which Afghans drive and their propensity for stuffing extra women and children in car trunks or on roof racks.
-Firing into the crowd that day (I saw it live on Tolo TV) is a symptom of the big base big army mentality that infected our efforts here as soon as the regular army took over the fight.
-The solider I saw unleash his 50 cal into the Afghan crowd at point blank range was scared.
-He was scared because he did not understand Afghanistan or its people and he thought the crowd was after him and his fellow soldiers.
+In 2006, an American army convoy caused a fatal traffic accident where the roads above terminate inside Kabul.
+They opened fire on the crowd that gathered at the accident site, sparking an entire day of rioting in Kabul.
+Unruly and agitated crowds are a staple at Afghan traffic accidents, which occur frequently and tend to be gruesome given the speeds at which Afghans drive and their propensity for stuffing extra women and children in car trunks or on roof racks.
+Firing into the crowd that day (I saw it live on Tolo TV) is a symptom of the big base, big army mentality that infected our efforts here as soon as the regular army took over the fight.
+The soldier I saw unleash his 50 cal into the Afghan crowd at point-blank range was scared.
+He was scared because he did not understand Afghanistan or its people, and he thought the crowd was after him and his fellow soldiers.
 This was four years after we first set foot in the country.
-Today, some seven years into the fight, a majority of the soldiers are just as clueless about the Afghan people and their customs as the knucklehead on the machinegun that day.
+Today, some seven years into the fight, a majority of the soldiers are just as clueless about the Afghan people and their customs as the knucklehead on the machine gun that day.
 But I digress.

 Istalif Pottery

-Halfway across the plain is the town of Istalif which is famous for its pottery.
-With a little haggling and good humor you can buy any of these pieces for just one dollar although after haggling and completing the sale I always give a tip.
-Haggling is fun but a couple extra dollars thrown in at the end of the deal is fun too.
-Afghans seem to enjoy foreigners who are of good humor and fair.
+Halfway across the plain is the town of Istalif, famous for its pottery.
+With a bit of haggling and good humor, you can buy any of these pieces for just one dollar, although after haggling and completing the sale, I always give a tip.
+Haggling is fun, but a couple of extra dollars thrown in at the end of the deal is fun too.
+Afghans seem to enjoy foreigners who are funny and fair.

 Kabul side of the Salang Pass

-The Soviet Union built a tunnel through the pass back in the 60’s which is 2.6 kilometers long and scary.
-The road bed is pitted and often filled with slush, the evacuation fan system stopped working decades ago, it is dark, and the Afghans have no ability to deal with vehicle accidents or any serious injuries.
-In 1982 an explosion in the tunnel caused the Soviets to block both ends as they thought there was an attack in progress.
+The Soviet Union built a tunnel through the pass back in the 60’s, which is 2.6 kilometers long and scary.
+The roadbed is pitted and often filled with slush, the evacuation fan system stopped working decades ago, it is dark, and the Afghans cannot deal with vehicle accidents or any serious injuries.
+In 1982, an explosion in the tunnel caused the Soviets to block both ends as they thought there was an attack in progress.
 Those trapped inside kept their vehicles running to avoid freezing, the resulting buildup of carbon monoxide and smoke killed as many as 700 Soviet troops and over 2,000 Afghans.

 Northern entrance to the Salang Pass